benycze/PhD-Thesis/README.md

 * make
 * Dia

-The project also contains the profile for textstudio.
+The project also contains the profile for textstudio (http://www.texstudio.org/) for easier preparation of LaTeX documents.